gamedevpreneur/website/GDP/md/csharp-for-js-devs.md

 What if there is no Console App option under my Visual C# option?

 It’s because you haven’t installed .NET Desktop Development workload.
-Please check above to learn how to add that.
+[Please check above to learn how to add that.](#modify-vs)

 [/Note]

-[Step number="3"]First.cs is open.
+[Step number="3"]First.cs is open by default.
 Let’s type in `Console.WriteLine("Hello, World!");` like below.
 Unlike JavaScript, semicolon(;) is required in C#.
 Don’t forget.
 [/Step]

 [Code title="Hello, World!"]